 Fees & Funding

-Course Fees: The fees for this course will be confirmed shortly.
+Course Fees: Course fees will be confirmed shortly

 The College is supported by gifts and donations from Churches and from individual donors, and this allows student fees to be set at a competitive rate.